dhardi/gameshark/TESTING.md

 |&check;| User is shown a success/error message when the state changes in the cart.
 |&check;| User cannot set the quantity selector to more than the in-stock level
 |&check;| User cannot set the quantity selector to less than 1
-|&check;| User can set the quantity selector to the in-stock level.
 |&check;| User can set the quantity selector to 1.
 |&check;| User can use the plus and minus buttons to select the quantity.
 |&check;| User cannot add a quantity of 0 to the cart.